aschmidt75/ipvsctl/README.md

 `ipvsctl` is a command line frontend for IPVS using desired state configuration.
 It reads an IPVS services/destinations model from a YAML file, detects changes to the current configuration and applies those changes.
 It is meant as an add-on to mipvsadm, where changes can be applied from models instead of ad-hoc commands.

+## Features

+* Adding, Updating and Deleting services and destinations using YAML models
+* Services using TCP,UDP,SCTP and FWMARK
+* All schedulers, all forwards
+* Setting Weights on destinations

+Currently not supported

+* IPv6 addresses are not yet supported
+* Timeouts, Netmasks, Scheduling flags, Statistics, Thresholds are not supported yet

 ## Example

 ```